intel/jndn-utils/README.md

+# DISCONTINUATION OF PROJECT.

+This project will no longer be maintained by Intel.

+This project has been identified as having known security escapes.

+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.

+Intel no longer accepts patches to this project.

 # jndn-utils

 This project is a collection of tools to simplify synchronous and asynchronous data transfer over the NDN network.
 It relies on the [NDN Protocol](https://named-data.net) and its associated [client library](https://github.com/named-data/jndn).